-John is also a past president of the Morrinsville Rotary Club; a past member on the Board of Trustees for Morrinsville Primary School; and a past chairman and fellow of St. Paul’s Collegiate School.
+John is a past president of the Morrinsville Rotary Club, a past member on the Board of Trustees for Morrinsville Primary School, and a past chairman and fellow of St. Paul’s Collegiate School.

 John enjoys the involvement with the Awarua Trust and sees it as a privilege to be in a position to carry on the legacy of Edna.

 John and his wife, Alison, live in Morrinsville and have 3 adult children.

 Kerry is passionate about seeing young people succeed through education.
 She is a qualified teacher and has extensive experience in the education sector from early childhood right through to secondary school.
 Kerry helped establish the Gateway work placement programme at Morrinsville College.
-She currently works as a kindergarten teach and has been involved in a variety of community organisations, school and sport committees.
+She currently works as a kindergarten teacher and has been involved in a variety of community organisations, school and sport committees.